taltman/cloudbleed-browser-scan/README.md

 large list.
 Here's an example session:

 ```
-time ./cloudbleed-browser-scan > scan.txt
+> time ./cloudbleed-browser-scan > scan.txt
 Loading CloudFlare domain list...
 Loaded 4287589 domains.
 Found 359 CloudFlare-associated domains out of 66235 domains from your
 browsers.

-awk -F'\t' '$2 > 10 && $3 ~ /201[67]-/' scan.txt | wc -l
+> awk -F'\t' '$2 > 10' scan.txt | wc -l
 28
 ```

 The above can read as saying that out of the 4,287,589 domains currently associated with CloudFlare, 359 were also found in my browsing history of 66,235 domains.
-Since the bug is reported as having been introduced in September 2016, and since I would visits important websites more than once a year, I restrict myself to sites that I visisted in 2016 and 2017.
+Since the bug is reported as having been introduced in September 2016, the output is restricted by default to sites visisted afterwards.
 Furthermore, by eyeballing the `scan.txt` list, I noticed that sites that I had visited fewer than ten times were sites that did not contain any important information on them.
 Applying these restrictions, I was left with 28 sites to scrutinize manually.
 Of these, twelve are sensitive, and I will definitely change my passwords there.